Learn More About Victoria Gyro

 The Gyro Club of Victoria supports the Island Prostate Centre.

-This year’s 1st VP is Bob Brown, our club Secretary is Lorne Schick and Paul McGroarty is our Treasurer.
-Together with a seven person Board of Directors they complete the leadership team of the club.
+This year’s 1st VP position is currently vacant. the 2nd VP is Peter Evans, our club Secretary is Lorne Schick and Peter Newman is our Treasurer.
+They with five other club members comprise the Board of Directors.

-Our club membership continues to remain consistently in the 45-50 range.
-Our longest serving member joined as far back as 1966, with new members joining every month or so.
-Many of our members are now snowbirds who winter in southern climes, some in communities having local Gyro Clubs of their own.
+Our club membership remains consistently in the 35-45 range.
+Our longest serving member joined in1993.
+New members join every month or so.
+Several of our members are snowbirds who winter in southern climes, some in communities having local Gyro Clubs of their own.

 Our joining requirements are simple: men of good character who are at least twenty-one years of age and residing in the Greater Victoria area.
-For more information about Gyro membership contact the club's president John MacPhee 1-403-371-8797 – or email johnmacphee1953@hotmail.com
+For more information about Gyro membership contact the club's president Bob Brown by phone at 778-426-0304 or by email at rhbrown@shaw.ca .